tonygao0125/learningSpark/README.md

 ##### DataSet
 It overcomes the limitation of DataFrame to regenerate the RDD from Dataframe.
 Datasets allow you to convert your existing RDD and DataFrames into Datasets.
+- Dataset only available for scala and Java, not available for Python and R. Because Python and R are dynamically-typed language which means doesn't need to define data type. **And, dataset is nothing but dataframe with fixed schema and type safe (won't accidentally put some other data).**

 #### Partitions